Aside from their functionality, glasses also have an aesthetic purpose. People can use them as accessories to their unique sense of style.

 Oval and Circular Frames

-Rounded frames provide contrast and can help “soften” your angular features.
-They draw attention to your eyes and cheekbones and away from your chin or forehead.
+Rounded frames provide contrast and can help soften your angular features.
+They create an illusion of having more width beneath your cheeks to balance the width of your forehead.

 Rimless and Semi-Rimless Frames